CRTP Notes

 kubectl --client-certificate node2.crt --client-key k8shack.key --certificate-authority apiserver.crt --server https://${KUBERNETES_PORT_443_TCP_ADDR} get pods -o wide

-system:nodes
+group system:nodes

 Get secret: